corsairmarks/halcyon_realms_of_the_marian_polity/mod/README.md

 Despite the title being about my custom empire, this mod exists mostly to offer a new origin: Early Catalytic Processing.
 Begin the game with Catalytic Processing as a bonus Civic that cannot be removed.
 In addition, you get my light role-play empire (that uses this origin), the Halcyon Realms of the Marian Polity.

 Origin: Early Catalytic Processing requires the Plantoid Species Pack.
-The custom empire also requires Leviathans (for the portrait) and the Aquatic Species Pack (Aquatic trait and city art).
-You can use the origin without these two DLC, only the custom empire will be unavailable.
+The custom empire Halcyon Realms of the Marian Polity also requires Leviathans (for the portrait) and the Aquatic Species Pack (Aquatic trait and city art).
+The variant custom empire Prosperous Domains of the Marian Corporation additionally requires MegaCorp and the Humanoid Species Pack.
+You can use the origin without any DLC requirements other than the Plantoids Species Pack, however the custom empires will be unavailable.

 # Changes